davidkabiito/Sentitel/Code/LSTM/readme.md

 # How to run the Attentive LSTM models

 This model is run on each target-aspect pair.
+An attentive-LSTM model is trained for each target-aspect pair.
 The labels for the reviews are "Positive", "Negative" and "None".

 After runing the model for each target-aspect pair, the results are averaged to obtain the evaluation metrics Strict accuracy, Macro-F1 and Sentiment accuracy.